ms-fadaei/async-tasks-runner/README.md

 You can run your tasks in sequence.
 The result of the currently running task will be the argument of the next task.

 #### create instance
-You can pass tasks to the constructor.
+You can pass tasks to the constructor directly.

 ```js
 import {PipelineTasksRunner} from "async-tasks-runner"